jasoncalabrese/cgm-data-liberator/README.md

 cgm-data-liberator
 ==================

-Cleaner, more easily extended and support Android - G4 Uploader application.
+Cleaner, more easily extended and debugged code for an Android - G4 Uploader application.

 Currently it reads the last four pages of Estimated Glucose Value records and places them in an array list for uploading.